Short Selling Stocks

 The idea of making money because of a stock price dropping, seems very foreign and down-right doesn't seem to make sense to most people.

 Many stock investors feel it's un-ethical to sell short.
 They seem to believe we have to root for our companies to do well.
 Since most people in the stock market have a natural tendency toward optimism, selling short is often viewed as being negative.

 The fact is, there is absolutely nothing wrong with recognizing the reality of both the marketplace and economy.

 Cycles are a fact of life.
 In the same way that it's rational to sell and avoid a large loss when a stock starts to decline, it's also reasonable to profit from that decline.

-Selling stocks short is placing a sell order for shares you do NOT currently own, in the expectation that the share price will drop in the future.
+Short selling stocks is placing a sell order for shares you do NOT currently own, in the expectation that the share price will drop in the future.